Paysan/Farmer’s Markets – Marchés Producteurs

 Sénas – Saturday

 This strictly farmer’s market occurs various times a week but is biggest on Saturday.
 It’s so seasonal that I can see from one week to the next changes in vegetables.
 For example, rose garlic morphs into purple garlic or the varieties of potatoes change.
-It’s my favourite.

 Make a day of it:

 After the market head towards Aureille where you’ll see stunning views of the Alpilles.
 Tour one, or a couple of the excellent organic AOC Vineyards of Les Baux and have lunch in either Maussane-les-Alpilles, Paradou or Saint Remy de Provence.
 You can also tour the village mill in either Mouriès or Maussane; this is where the most, and the best, olive oil is produced in France.
 See my article about the best restaurants in Les Alpilles.

 Coustellet – Sunday